 Another feature to keep in mind is how front and centre his work is, which is ultimately the focus of your website and why you would want users to be clicking onto it.

-Daniel also showcases his books within each series really well, this allows new users and fans alike to navigate his work and understand where things fall and what relates to each series.
+Daniel also showcases his books within each series really well.
+This allows new users and fans alike to navigate his work and understand where things fall and what relates to each series.

 If you’re in the science fiction world, even more so on the military side of things as well, consider including fun and different extras on your website.
 This is especially beneficial as an indie author establishing your presence on the author scene and in the world of your genre specifically.
-Daniel’s site has interactive star maps, ship diagrams, a timeline to give relevance to his stories as well as an encyclopedia of all things Gibbs.
+Daniel’s site has interactive star maps, ship diagrams, a timeline to give relevance to his stories, as well as an encyclopaedia of all things Gibbs.

 The main point to take note of is to keep things simple but effective by including all the main buttons, pages, and menus any user would need to navigate your website and find your work.
-More often than not, less is more so don’t overthink it and stay true to what your brand and work represent.
+More often than not, less is more, so don’t overthink it and stay true to what your brand and work represent.

 LJ Ross is a self-published author that has released a variety of standalone novels and collections all under her own publishing house called Dark Skies Publishing.

-As an author opting to go the self-publishing route allows you to remain more autonomous and have control over how, when, and through what your work is released.
+As an author, opting to go the self-publishing route allows you to remain more autonomous and have control over how, when, and through what your work is released.